:: Performance Tuning Challenges ::

 By way of background, I’ve been architecting, deploying and hosting Zimbra systems for more than a dozen years, starting back in the Zimbra 4.0 days.
 The largest Zimbra multi-server I ever architected, deployed and hosted domiciled more than 20K email domains.
 The largest single Zimbra server I ever was called to help with contained more than 6,000 active mailboxes.
 I know of many Zimbra mailbox servers with more than 10,000 active mailboxes each.

-Whether single-server or multi-server, the bottlenecks to Zimbra performance all happen on the mailbox stores (again, more than 80% of the time, but not always of course…).
+Whether single-server or multi-server, the bottlenecks to Zimbra performance typically happen on the mailbox stores.

 All email servers hammer disk I/O, so when you compromise on disks, you will come to regret it at some point.
-Further, CPU and RAM are important because Zimbra’s MariaDB, Lucene index engine, and all the other housekeeping bits baked in to Zimbra will keep your server “busy” even when there’s not a lot of email flow.
+Further, CPU and RAM are important because Zimbra’s MariaDB, Lucene index engine, and all the other housekeeping bits baked in to Zimbra will keep your server “busy” even when there’s not a lot of email flow (Lucene is one of the most I/O-intensive components of Zimbra.).
 Lastly, as compared to even just a few years ago, these days each single user will often have several devices chatting with Zimbra simultaneously: The work laptop, a mobile device, a home iMac or similar with the Zimbra web UI open, and maybe even a tablet.
 The old rules therefore for how many mailboxes you can fit on a Zimbra server no longer really apply.

 Further, IMAP can bring a Zimbra server (any IMAP server actually) to its knees in certain circumstances.
 This is because the IMAP standard is like our tax laws — open to interpretation.
 Apple Mail, for OCD users with hundreds of nested folders, will hammer IMAP because of the way Apple interpreted the IMAP specs.
 Zimbra’s breakout imapd service is not quite GA as of this writing, but when it is, that will greatly help mailbox server scalability.